rur/treetop/README.markdown

     Accept: application/x.treetop-html-partial+xml, application/x.treetop-html-fragment+xml
     [...]

-If the server handler supports the treetop content type, it will respond with a corresponding header and a list of HTML snippets to be applied to the current document.
+If this endpoint supports the treetop content type, the response will include corresponding headers and a list of HTML snippets to be applied to the current document.
 For example,

     HTTP/1.1 200 OK